fridahnamudu/Diction/README.md

 1. Python3 program for a word frequency
-# counter after crawling/scraping a web-page
+2.counter after crawling/scraping a web-page
 import requests
 import bs4 - Beautiful Soup which we use it as bs4 is a Python library for pulling data out of HTML and XML files.
 It works with a parser to provide idiomatic ways of navigating, searching, and modifying the parse tree.